 We will always recommend starting out with conservative treatments.
 The goal will be to make you comfortable and ease any pain.
 Wear shoes that don’t put pressure on the toes; wider shoes, shoes deeper in the toe box, or even open shoes.
 Additionally, there are different types of pads that can separate the toes or provide a cushion to the toes.

 If you have developed thickened skin or corns as a result of the hammertoe, keeping them filed down will help.
 You may carefully do this yourself.
 Or, you may consider seeing a podiatrist periodically to help keep you comfortable.

 When conservative care is not enough to keep you comfortable, surgical correction may be necessary to straighten the toes.
-This is performed on an outpatient basis.
+This type of surgery is outpatient.
 Typically you can walk right away, commonly in a surgical shoe or boot for several weeks.

 Since we know that hammertoes are usually the result of a muscle imbalance, correcting that muscle imbalance can help stop, or at least slow down, the progression of the hammertoe deformity.
-This is why it’s recommended that custom orthotics be worn in the shoes for patients who have developed hammertoes that are not yet painful. the orthotic will maintain the right support for your feet.
-Additionally, it will eliminate the muscle imbalance that has caused the hammertoes to get worse over the years.
-Similarly, when surgery is necessary, the toes are straightened, but the overall cause of the deformity is still present.
-Due to this, the deformity will need to be addressed to help prevent recurrence of the hammertoes.
-This is why orthotics are recommended even after surgery.
+This is why it’s recommended that custom orthotics be worn in the shoes for patients who have developed hammertoes that are not yet painful.
+The orthotic will maintain the right support for your feet.
+Additionally, it will eliminate the muscle imbalance that has caused the hammertoes to worsen over the years.
+Even after surgically straightening the toes, the overall cause of the deformity will still be present.
+The deformity will need to be addressed to help prevent the recurrence of the hammertoes.
+Wearing custom orthotics will help keep the toes straight!

 Come see us at Kansas City Foot and Ankle if you’re developing hammertoes so we can discuss options to keep you comfortable, prevent the condition from getting worse, or if necessary, surgically correct your hammertoes to get you back to your active lifestyle quickly and comfortably.